ocornut/imgui/README.md

 Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.

-Dear ImGui is particularly suited to integration in games engine (for tooling), realtime 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.
+Dear ImGui is particularly suited to integration in games engine (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.

 Dear ImGui is self-contained within a few files that you can easily copy and compile into your application/engine:
 - imgui.cpp